indimail/indimail-virtualdomains/.github/README-indimail.md

 $
 ```

 indimail-mta allows you many ways to create addresses that will be served by the MTA.
 In many cases addresses that you will configure which will not be present in the MySQL database.
-Such addresses can be aliases, autoresponders, forwards, addresses using .qmail files, local users in /etc/passwd.
+Such addresses can be aliases, autoresponders, forwards, addresses using .qmail files, addresses in ezmlm lists, local users in /etc/passwd.
 The recipients extension allows you to create rules or databases to accept such addresses and reject all other non-existent addresses.
 The recipient extension uses the cotrol file <u>/etc/indimail/control/recipients</u>.
 This control file contains list of external resources providing acceptable, full-qualified envelope addresses ('RCPT TO: <recip@domain>') to be used for recipient verification during the SMTP session.
 The external sources can be either <b>fastforward</b> compliant cdbs including the envelope addresses, where the path to a cdb has to be referenced relative to <u>/etc/indimail directory</u> - or - <b>checkpassword</b> compatible Plugable Authentication Modules (PAM), receiving the envelope address on FD 3 as 'recip@domain\0\0\0' and returning '0' in case of success and '1' in case of failure.
 The use of a PAM is indicated with a delimiting '|' and it will be called with up to five additional parameters; while a cdb follows a ':', which can be omitted.
 The list of external sources is consulted line-by-line for each recipient envelope address until the first positive answer, or a final negative response is encountered.
 Which external source to be queried, depends on the domain part of the recipient envelope address specified on the left side of the <u>recipients</u> file, while the external resource is provided right from the delimiter.

 The address's domain part is evaluated in lower-case.